sheriffMoose/storybook-md/README.md

 }
 ```

 4. That's it, you're done.
-Now you will find README & CHANGELOG in your Storybook sidebar and you can open them and see the contents.
+Now you will find README & CHANGELOG along with HTML docs if you want as well, in your Storybook sidebar and you can open them and see the contents.